2017–2018 Professional Development Opportunities

 This program provides support for new course development that broadens understanding of Jewish life and culture.
 Course must concentrate on subjects central to the Jewish experience.
 Proposals will be considered from any discipline.
 For additional information regarding the application process and timeline, contact Office of the Provost/VPAA, Kehoe 805.

 Sabbatical leaves may be granted for planned travel, study, formal education, research, writing or other experiences of professional value, in accordance with the Policies of the Board of Trustees (Article XIII) and the Agreement between the State of New York and United University Professions (Article 23.6).
-For the next review cycle for Sabbatical Leaves (2017-2018), half-year at full-pay awards and full-year at half-pay awards will be available.
-For information regarding the application process and timeline, visit www.plattsburgh.edu/offices/academic/provost/sabbaticals.php.
+For the next review cycle for Sabbatical Leaves (2018-2019), half-year at full-pay awards and full-year at half-pay awards will be available.
+For information regarding the application process and timeline, visit web.plattsburgh.edu/offices/academic/provost/sabbaticals.php.

 The grant programs below are offered by United University Professions, and are funded through the 2011-2016 UUP contract.
 Future awards are dependent upon UUP contract.